 Federal regulations require that institutions of higher education establish minimum standards of "Satisfactory Academic Progress" for potential and current financial aid recipients.
 Financial Aid Applicants must comply with the Satisfactory Academic Progress (SAP) Policy as a condition of initial or continued eligibility.
 Please note that your prior academic progress will be measured to determine your eligibility.
 Our office will review SAP at the end of each payment period (fall, spring and summer).

-Financial aid programs which are affected by the SAP Policy include: Federal Pell, Federal Carl Perkins Loan, Federal SEOG, Federal Work Study, Federal TEACH Grant, Federal Direct Stafford Loan, Direct PLUS Loan, Salisbury University Fund, Salisbury University Grant, TRIO Grant, Partnership for Success Grant and State grants/scholarships.
+Financial aid programs which are affected by the SAP Policy include: Federal Pell, Federal Carl Perkins Loan, Federal SEOG, Federal Work Study, Federal TEACH Grant, Federal Direct Stafford Loan, Direct PLUS Loan, Salisbury University funding (grants and scholarships), TRIO Grant, Partnership for Success Grant and State grants/scholarships.

 Satisfactory Academic Progress for undergraduates is measured in three areas: maintaining a satisfactory cumulative grade point average, successfully completing a required percentage of attempted credits, and receiving a degree within a maximum timeframe.

 Minimum Cumulative Grade Point Average: Undergraduate students must maintain the required cumulative grade point average necessary for continued enrollment at Salisbury University (SU).
 Therefore, they must maintain an academic standing consistent to the Undergraduate Scholastic Standards as outlined below:

 Credits Earned Toward a Degree Minimum SU Cumulative GPA

 (Including transfer credits)

 |36 - 41||1.600|

 |48 - 53||1.800|

 |54 - 59||1.900|